ScryEngineering/scrygroup.com/content/services/consulting-training.md

 1. Define your needs:

-    We meet with you to understand your team's strengths, goals and areas to improve, then plan a roadmap to get you there.
+    We meet with you to understand your team's existing skills, knowledge, strengths and areas to improve, then plan a roadmap to fill in the critical skills and knowledge gaps.

 2. Build a custom strategy